Table of Content

 The Future of OTT Advertising

-As mentioned above, OTT advertising has a lot of potentials, despite its current challenges.
+OTT advertising provides huge opportunities and potential despite its current challenges.
 According to IAB, two iterations of OTT are envisioned.

 The idea is to optimize a brand’s ad campaign efficiency.
-Additionally, this will promote the intent-based targeting of ads.
+Additionally, this will promote the intent-based targeting of ads though privacy regulations may now make it much more challenging.

 The advertising world is undergoing a major change.
 With advantages like powerful analytics, strong targeting, flexible budgeting, high-quality creatives, OTT is definitely the next big thing!